 In today's rapidly evolving healthcare environment, safeguarding patient confidentiality is paramount for both NHS organisations and private medical bodies.
+Understanding what constitutes a medical record is the first step.

-Clear and accurate record keeping is not just a requirement but a critical component of exceptional patient care.
 Inaccurate or poorly maintained records can lead to severe consequences, including compromised patient safety and legal repercussions.

 Remember to always double-check the patient’s name, date of birth and primary conditions against your records.
 In each interaction, notes should be made about who has made each decision, medications prescribed, treatments or procedures conducted, and your own details as note-taker (dated and signed).